 Start a Routine and Stick to It

-Structure will help your new canine family member feel secure and understand what’s expected of him.
+Structure will help your new canine family member feel secure and understand what’s expected of them.
 Routine makes it easier for everyone, humans included.
 Create a schedule and stick to it.
 Keep in mind:

-- Mealtime Young puppies eat three times a day.
+- Mealtime: Young puppies eat three times a day.
 Put your puppy on a regular feeding schedule.
 What goes in on a regular schedule will come out on a regular schedule.

 Surviving the First Night

 Some puppies sleep through the night right from the start.
 Others may cry for a few nights.
-And some may not be able to hold their pee and will need a middle of the night trip outside – but this usually ends by age 4-5 months.
+And some may not be able to hold their pee and will need a middle of the night trip outside, but this usually ends by age 4-5 months.

 Building Strong Bonds